There it is. Smugly sitting on aisle three.

 Today, 73% of Americans are reportedly afraid to ride in a self-driving car (source).
 For the auto and tech industries pouring billions into the research and development of this technology, this is a problem.

 According to Håkan Samuelsson, the CEO of Volvo Cars, public perceptions of automated driving systems are the responsibility of OEMs (source).
-PAVE (Partners for Automated Vehicle Education), who’s members include GM, Waymo and Intel, has been established to assist in the public education of automated driving technologies, ensuring their safe adoption.
+PAVE (Partners for Automated Vehicle Education), whose members include GM, Waymo and Intel, has been established to assist in the public education of automated driving technologies, ensuring their safe adoption.
 No small task, given the uphill battle that is retraining an autonowashed public.

 In the case of automated driving, delays in the release and acceptance of this life-saving technology are costly— for companies, their investors and for anyone who uses public roadways, at risk of being one of the 1.2 million people who will die this year in auto accidents, internationally (source).